Sacramento International Airport

-Sacramento International Airport is an international airport located in Sacramento, California, 10.5 mi northwest of Downtown Sacramento and in the Sacramento County, United States and covers 6,000 acre.
+Sacramento International Airport is an international airport located in Sacramento, California, 10.5 mi northwest of Downtown Sacramento and covers 6,000 acre.
 It is the primary airport serving the Sacramento Metropolitan Area, and it is run by the Sacramento County Airport System.
+The airport is one of 4 airports serving Sacramento, the others being Sacramento Mather Airport, Sacramento Executive Airport, and Franklin Field.

 The airport is also a gateway to various attractions in Northern and Central California, such as Heavenly Mountain Resort, Lake Tahoe, Yosemite National Park, Old Sacramento State Historic Park, California State Capitol, Wine Country, Yolo Bypass Wildlife Area, Cosumnes River Preserve, Sutter's Mill and Marshall Gold Discovery State Historic Park and Sacramento–San Joaquin River Delta.

+Excluding all military type airfields, cargo and general aviation only airports, SMF Airport, at 6000 acre is the largest commercial/public airport in the entire state of California in terms of land area.

 History

 Sacramento International Airport (SMF) opened on October 21, 1967, as Sacramento Metropolitan Airport (the airfield itself was Sacramento Metropolitan Field), with one 8600-foot runway.
 The initial runway was on the west side of the airfield and is now named to the headings of 17R/35L.
 Previously, air service to Sacramento was handled by Sacramento Municipal Airport (SAC), now known as Sacramento Executive Airport.
 Sacramento Metropolitan was the first purpose-built public-use airport west of the Mississippi when it opened in 1967.
 All airports under the Sacramento County Airport System (previously the Sacramento County Department of Airports), including SMF, are self-supporting through user fees and rentals.
 No local, state or federal tax funds are used for operating costs.

 The airport initially had five airlines: Pacific Air Lines, Pacific Southwest Airlines (PSA), United Airlines, Western Airlines and West Coast Airlines.